vikingdata/articles/databases/mysql/MySQL_temporary_tables.md

    * Temp Innodb
         * Like MEMORY, the temp tables use the max space for varchar.
 	* InnoDB temp tables appear to be efficient with text columns.
+	* One thing to note, innodb temp tables use index space but normal innodb tables do not.
+The PRIMARY index on innodb tables are clustered, but apparently not for temp innodb tables.

 * Status
     *  [Created_tmp_tables](https://dev.mysql.com/doc/refman/8.4/en/server-status-variables.html#statvar_Created_tmp_tables) : amount of temporary tables made.